 Depending on the fibres and thickness it can even be used for furnishings.
 I just love how versatile it can be.
 See here for some very innovative work by Freya Sewell.
 There are interesting stories of mongolians pulling rolls of felting behind horses til strong and thick.
 That thick felt provides the protection on the walls of the yurt.
 Felt is breathable, warm, strong, but also tends to be light for it’s size.
 Anyways… on to the fun…

 As you can see, the fibres are very densely matted and have no direction.
 For that reason, it can be cut and will not unravel or fray.
+That makes less work of finishing edges!
 Another designer’s dream!
 I used a rotary cutter as well as a matt knife with straight edge.
 It allows for perfect edges.
-Using a cutting matt keeps it square and easily measured.
+Using a cutting matt keeps it square and easily measured and protects your table.

-Having cut much matt board in my life, it is good to cover the part of the fabric that is the ‘good side’, just in case you veer off direction while cutting.
+As an artist I have cut much matt board in my life, it is always good practice to cover the part of the fabric that is the ‘good side’, just in case you veer off direction while cutting.

 To allow for sewing or attaching hardware, you can also punch it with metal punch tools.
 Make sure you have some soft material to make sure that your punch does not dull.

 Another of the major advantages of felt is that even though it is strong AND thick, it can usually still be sewn with a machine.
 That is one of the frustrating problems of leather; it is tough to sew on a regular sewing machine.
-My felt was 3mm and I had no problem sewing 2 thicknesses.
+My felt was 3mm and I had no problem sewing 2 thicknesses as the needle does not have a problem getting through.
 My other felt (polyester, I suspect) was thinner but denser and was still easy to sew.
 Due to it’s density and stiffness it was sewn on the ‘right sides’.
-That gave it an industrial charm.
+That gives it an industrial charm.

 Folding over the edges makes for a roll type rounded handle strap.

-My favorite is the grey colour as it has more industrial-loft look.
+My favourite is the grey colour as it has more industrial-loft look.
 The speckled grey is very forgiving and timeless.
 Silver hardware matches perfectly and top-stitching finishes it off.

 If, however you choose not to sew, you can still attach with the aid of pop-rivets.
 Being able to use ‘tools’ makes for even more fun!
 The addition of washers to the rivet gives more ‘bling’ to the design.

 Pop rivets come in a variety of lengths and sizes.
-They are unique as they work from the right side.
+They are unique as they work by pulling the material together from the right side.
 The rivet is inserted through the holes in the material thicknesses, a backup washer is inserted on the inside, and then the rivet gun pulls the shaft from the outside (the bulbous end is pulled through the end which anchors it) and the shaft breaks with a ‘pop’ and then comes out.